English Faculty Intent

-At St Edward’s, pupils are encouraged to speak confidently and effectively through participating in discussions, presentations, performances, role play, improvisations and debates throughout the academic year.
+Our choices ensure that pupils are encouraged to speak confidently and effectively through participating in discussions, presentations, performances, role play, improvisation and debates throughout the academic year.
 Pupils are expected to express their own ideas, and articulate and justify answers, arguments and opinions.

-Our pupils develop an appreciation and love of reading.
-They engage with increasingly challenging material independently through reading a wide range of fiction and non-fiction texts.
-By reading critically, pupils also demonstrate their ability to make comparisons across texts and analyse the writer’s use of language.
+Our pupils are encouraged to develop an appreciation and love of reading.
+They engage with increasingly challenging material independently through reading a wide range of fiction and non-fiction.
+These texts encompass not only those that celebrate their national identity, but also the diverse voices from across the globe.
+By reading critically, pupils also progressively demonstrate their ability to make comparisons across texts and analyse the writer’s use of language.

-We develop our pupils’ ability to write accurately, fluently, effectively and at length for pleasure and information through writing for a wide range of purposes and audiences, using narrative and non-fiction texts.
-Pupils apply their growing knowledge of vocabulary, grammar and text structure to their writing and select the appropriate form for the audience and purpose.
+We develop our pupils’ ability to write increasingly accurately, fluently, effectively and at length for pleasure and information through writing for a wide range of purposes and audiences, using narrative and non-fiction texts.
+Pupils increasingly apply their growing knowledge of vocabulary, grammar and text structure to their writing and select the appropriate form for the audience and purpose.

-A wide range of extracurricular activities are used to promote English in the Academy, including Accelerated Reader, World Book Day, a book fair, debating and poetry competitions, reading challenges across the year groups and visits to the theatre.
+A wide range of extracurricular activities are used to promote English in the Academy, including Accelerated Reader, World Book Day, a book fair, debating and poetry competitions, and visits to the theatre.
+English also supports whole school initiatives, such as International Woman’s Day, together with our work towards the Rights Respecting Schools Award and the Stonewall Award.

 English Faculty Team:

 Mrs A Simpson (Vice Principal) – Faculty Leader

 Mrs J Eardley (Faculty Second)